Mazza History, Family Crest & Coats of Arms

 - Nancy Mazza, American Republican politician, Delegate to Republican National Convention from North Carolina, 2008

-- Mae M. Mazza, American Democrat politician, Alternate Delegate to Democratic National Convention from New Jersey, 1964
+- Mae M. Mazza, American Democratic Party politician, Alternate Delegate to Democratic National Convention from New Jersey, 1964

 - Joseph S. Mazza, American politician, First Selectman of Guilford, Connecticut, 2010-12

-- Antonio P. Mazza, American Democrat politician, Delegate to Democratic National Convention from Connecticut, 1948 (alternate), 1952; Delegate to Connecticut State Constitutional Convention 4th District, 1965
+- Antonio P. Mazza, American Democratic Party politician, Delegate to Democratic National Convention from Connecticut, 1948 (alternate), 1952; Delegate to Connecticut State Constitutional Convention 4th District, 1965

 - Giampaolo Mazza (b.
 1956), Italian manager of the San Marino national football team